Antoine Lahad: France

-“I have no doubt about who assassinated Lebanese Minister Pierre Gemayel last week.
+I have no doubt about who assassinated Lebanese Minister Pierre Gemayel last week.
 It was the Syrians, there’s no question.
-It could be that one of their proxies in Lebanon carried out the actual assassination, but the order came from Damascus.”
+It could be that one of their proxies in Lebanon carried out the actual assassination, but the order came from Damascus.

-In May 2014, a Lebanese court sentenced him to death in absentia for high treason, intelligence with the enemy and accessory to kidnapping, violence and murder.
+In May 2014, a Lebanese military court in Beirut sentenced him to death in absentia on charges of high treason.